 The many faces of SMTP

-While the acronym SMTP actually refers to the communication protocol used by mail servers, it has also been used interchangeably with:
+While the acronym SMTP actually refers to the communication protocol used by mail servers to transmit electronic messages (i.e. emails) across the internet, the term has also been used interchangeably to mean the following:

 - SMTP relay